 Forest House by Norm.Architects

-Forest House is a dwelling with a natural and simple aesthetic, located in Nærum, Denmark, designed by the Copenhagen-based simplicity lovers at Norm.Architects.
+Forest House is a contemporary dwelling located in Nærum, Denmark, designed by the Copenhagen-based simplicity lovers at Norm.Architects.

 The house is built on a big property that is lying partly in the woods and partly facing a residential area.
 It is situated highly with view over the small town on one side and looking into the forrest on the other side.
 So the owners see deer, squirrel and other animals almost each morning standing in the shower with the big windows facing the forrest.